 - Join the rows.
 Press.
 The quilt block should measure 6-1/2" x 6-1/2".

 - Make a total of 30 Broken Dishes quilt blocks.

 How to Assemble the Broken Dishes Baby Quilt

 - Arrange the broken dishes quilt blocks into six rows, each with five blocks.
 Traditionally, all blocks "point" in the same direction as illustrated, but there are no rules about your layout, so try other arrangements if you like.

 - Consider using a design wall to preview blocks for a scrap quilt (they'll stick to a piece of flannel secured to a wall).
 Move the blocks around until you're happy with the quilt (sometimes it helps to leave the room for awhile, and then re-enter to view it from a fresh perspective).

 - Sew the blocks in each row together, matching seam intersections.
 Press new seam allowances in adjoining rows in opposite directions.

 - Join the rows, carefully matching seam intersections.
 Press.

 - Add the border using 3-1/2" wide strips of fabric.
 Apply the side borders first.
-Beginners, borders are an opportunity to square up the quilt before the finishing steps, so be sure to use the Border Instructions for assembly.
+Beginners, borders are an opportunity to square up the quilt before the finishing steps.

 - Mark for quilting if necessary.
 Sandwich with batting and backing and baste.
 Quilt by hand or machine.